Deriving Derivatives: Early exercise and other connections to modeling

-Having seen how our approach can be used for measuring model risk we should not be surprised to learn that it can also give us practical advice regarding the mathematical structure of financial models.
-Among the above examples the one on index design, Eqs.~(\ref{Eq:IndexDesign_1st}-\ref{Eq:IndexDesign_last}), is best suited to illustrate this point.
-In this section we consider an alternative way of deriving the same index.
+Apart from having to use a model to understand nontrivial exercise conditions, this is identical to the earlier considered case of European exercise.
+And just as we found in the European case~\cite{Soklakov_2011}, American vanillas do not strike us as ideal investment vehicles.
+Perhaps, vanillas should be reserved for hedging purposes -- the job for which they were originally designed.

+We are used to thinking of pricing models as tools for managing already existing products.
+The above discussion points to a deeper connection between modeling and product design.
+Below we give another example illustrating this connection from a very different angle.
+To this end we return back to our example of index design, Eqs.~(\ref{Eq:IndexDesign_1st}-\ref{Eq:IndexDesign_last}), and consider an alternative way of deriving the same index.
 In doing so we bring into our discussion some of the most common assumptions of quantitative finance.

-Recall that our index investor was looking to express his views by using a drift of a stochastic process (see Eqs.~(\ref{Eq:Market_x}-\ref{Eq:Investor_x})).
-Note that Eq.~(\ref{Eq:f}) can be interpreted as a change of measure: from market-implied to investor-believed.
-In this language, the growth-optimal payoff becomes the Radon-Nikodym derivative and Girsanov theorem tells us explicitly how to compute the payoff as a function of investor-believed change in the drift.
-We skip the details of the derivation as it is clear that it would lead us to the same index.
+Recall that our index investor had a view on the drift of a stochastic process.
+Note further that Eq.~(\ref{Eq:f}) can be interpreted as a change of measure: from market-implied to investor-believed.
+The growth-optimal payoff is the Radon-Nikodym derivative which can be computed using Girsanov theorem.
+This, of course, leads us to the same index.
+Indeed, the continuous versions of~Eq.(\ref{Eq:Market_x}-\ref{Eq:Investor_x}) can be understood as

+where $W_t^{\set{M}}$ and $W_t^{\set{B}}$ are Wiener processes in the market measure and in the believed measure respectively.
+By Girsanov theorem the payoff between the time $t$ and $t+\Delta t$ is